SeherKrishna02/mdef4/docs/term2/03-Making Sense & Meaning.md

 Overall, designing towards these new worlds is important because it helps us address complex challenges, create a better future, unlock economic opportunities, foster collaboration and innovation, and support resilience.
 By working together to design a more sustainable, inclusive, and innovative future, we can create a better world for ourselves and future generations.</i>

-What are the ways to deal with this to document our past better for our future generations knowing that the future might be a mix of dystopian and utopian?
+<b>What are the ways to deal with this to document our past better for our future generations knowing that the future might be a mix of dystopian and utopian?</b>

 <i>Documenting our past and preserving knowledge for future generations is important to ensure that we don't lose valuable information and can continue to learn and progress as a society.
 Here are some ways to deal with this challenge: